There are several laws regulating your situation as doctoral student. Here we have gathered some of the rights that you have as a doctoral student.

 What the DOMB Does

-The DOMB is sworn to secrecy.
+The DOMB is sworn to secrecy (You can read the DOMB's Confidentiality and Data Handling Policies here).
 Nothing will be conducted in your case without your consent.
 The concrete work of the DOMB is documented annually in the DOMB Case Report

 How the DOMB is Organised